anmol420/anmol420/README.md

 <h3 align="center">A Passionate Developer From India</h3>

 ## About Me
-- A Boring Developer
+- An Android Developer
-- Working On Flutter Skills
+- Working On Flutter
 - Music Lover
 - A Little Bit Of Everything
 - A Code Bug